Ben and Jerry's stop selling ice cream in the West Bank

 “From Israel’s point of view, this action has serious consequences, both legally and illegally,” Prime Minister Naftali Bennett (49), according to his office on Tuesday, said in a telephone conversation with the head of the British group Unilever, Alan Job (58).

-Bennett spoke of information reported about “a blatant anti-Israel measure.”
+Bennett spoke of the information according to a “blatant anti-Israel measure.”
 The statement said that Israel “will take strict measures against any boycott targeting its citizens.”
 Israeli Foreign Minister Yair Lapid, 57, described the decision as “a shameful capitulation to anti-Semitism.”
 Economy Minister Orna Barbivai, 58, posted a video of herself throwing a cup of Ben & Jerry’s in the trash.

 Former Prime Minister Benjamin Netanyahu (71) also responded.
 “Now we Israelis know which ice cream not to buy,” he wrote on Twitter.